Amorano/Jovimetrix/README.md

 If you have [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) installed you can search for Jovimetrix and install from the manager's database.

+## GIFSKI SUPPORT

+If you have [GIFSKI](https://gif.ski/) installed you can enable the option for the Export Node to use GIFSKI when outputting frames.

+You will need to add an environment var so it knows you have it installed and where:

+set JOV_GIFSKI=[path to gifski]

+Once set the GIFSKI option should appear in the Export Node drop down list of output target formats.

 ## FFMEPG

 The audio nodes require FFMPEG.
 You can find the official [FFMPEG](https://ffmpeg.org "official FFMPEG binaries") here.
 Follow it's installation instructions for your specific operating system.